 Has the amount of bike trails/paths increased?
 How many linear feet do the trails cover?
-X in the last we formal able to ne calming n improvem bike paths proper, the Town has invested in over \$200k for sidewalks two years alone.
-The sidewalks serve as a resource for bikers while lize a more aggressive alternative transportation plan.
-We were also gotiate with Prologis to receive additional curb cuts and traffic neasures for the Old Fourth Ward which double as bike trail nents.
-A's consideration to annex nearby unincorporated areas such as North and gives clear paths to expanding bike trails as well.
+X While not bike paths proper, the Town has invested in over \$200k for sidewalks in the last two years alone.
+The sidewalks serve as a resource for bikers while we formalize a more aggressive alternative transportation plan.
+We were also able to negotiate with Prologis to receive additional curb cuts and traffic calming measures for the Old Fourth Ward which double as bike trail improvements.
+The Town's consideration to annex nearby unincorporated areas such as North Englewood gives clear paths to expanding bike trails as well.
 2. Have there been improvements to the public transit infrastructure?
-X The publi Highway Associations.
-The Town does not have the purview to improve this ture but has made numerous requests to the County and SHA.
+X The public transit infrastructure is maintained through the County and State Highway Associations.
+The Town does not have the purview to improve this infrastructure but has made numerous requests to the County and SHA.
 3. Has there been an increase in sidewalks?
 (Amount in linear feet).
-Were accessibility elements added, such as more ADA-accessible ramps and signage/signals?
+Were accessibility elements added, such as more ADA- accessible ramps and signage/signals?
 Has there been a noticeable increased use of these walking places?
-X old sidew allowed for included in There has increase in the town has spent over \$200K to put down new sidewalks and repair alks.
-The Town was also the recipient of an \$80K Block Grant that or sidewalk installation.
-All of the new sidewalk that was installed more accessible and ADA compliant inclines for wheelchairs. been a significant increase of the use of sidewalks as well as an in the request for more sidewalks.
-The pandemic has allowed many work from home and most want an opportunity to enjoy the outdoors.
+X As stated, the town has spent over \$200K to put down new sidewalks and repair old sidewalks.
+The Town was also the recipient of an \$80K Block Grant that allowed for sidewalk installation.
+All of the new sidewalk that was installed included more accessible and ADA compliant inclines for wheelchairs.
+There has been a significant increase of the use of sidewalks as well as an increase in the request for more sidewalks.
+The pandemic has allowed many people to work from home and most want an opportunity to enjoy the outdoors.
 4. Have there been any roadway improvements that support "Complete" or "Green" streets?
 X